Mineralogy Certification Course

 Introduction to Silicates

 Silicate minerals are abundant in igneous rocks because silicon and oxygen are the most prevalent elements in the Earth's crust.
-Additionally, these minerals often contain other elements such as Al, Fe, Mg, Ca, Na, and K. Therefore, we will definitely meet them in the mineral formulas of silicates.
+Additionally, these minerals often contain other elements such as Al, Fe, Mg, Ca, Na, and K.

 Crystal Chemistry of Silicates

-Silicate Groups
+Silicate Subclasses

 Nesosilicates